zhendrikse/tdd/tdd-katas/countries-kata/README.md

 The goal is not to complete this kata as quickly as possible, but to follow the rules of ports &amp; adapters architecture:

-- The application itself does not depend directly on any external systems, but only on ports
+- The domain logic itself does not depend directly on any of the external systems, but only on ports
 - The protocol for a port is given by the purpose of the conversation it describes
 - For each external system there is an adapter that converts the API definition to the format needed by that system and vice versa

-## Possible extensions
+## Optional extensions

+- Add a possibility to filter, e.g. only export those countries to CSV that are a UN member, or only export those countries that have more than 10 million inhabitants.
 - Add a possibility to update a reference table in a database with these country data.
 Optionally according to a certain time schedule, e.g. weekly.
-- Add a possibility to filter, e.g. only export those countries to CSV that are a UN member, or only export those countries that have more than 10 million inhabitants.